Advanced Grooming Techniques For Your Growing Dog

 4.3 Dealing with Shedding and Excessive Hair

-Shedding is a natural process for most dogs, but excessive shedding may indicate certain health issues or poor .
+Shedding is a natural process for most dogs, but excessive shedding may indicate certain health or poor nutrition.
 Regular brushing can help minimize shedding by removing loose hair before it ends up on your furniture or clothes.
 Additionally, providing a balanced diet with high-quality nutrients can promote a healthy coat and reduce excessive shedding.
-If you notice a sudden increase in shedding or bald patches, it's advisable to consult with your veterinarian to rule out any underlying health concerns.
+If you notice a sudden increase in shedding or bald patches, it's advisable to consult with your veterinarian to rule out any underlying .

 5. Nail Care for Optimal Paw Health